oshanley/ArtificialIntelligence/projects/Search/README.txt

 List of Files:

 ./maps/ - Folder that contains maps 1-8.
 This folder needs to be in your directory for the program to work.
-SearchMap.java - prompts user for search method, the map desired to search, and the heuristic for A* search
+SearchMap.java - Executes the desired search algorithm.
+It prompts user for the search method, map to search, and the heuristic (either distance or cost) to use for the A* search, if chosen.

 To use: